"Compass' digital PSAT was seamless,

 University School of Nashville (TN)

-As we have reported, the digital, adaptive PSAT will replace the paper-based assessment in the fall of 2023.
+As we have reported in our blog, the digital, adaptive PSAT will replace the paper-based assessment in the fall of 2023.
 Consequently, the class of 2025 will be the *first* to take the computer-based PSAT/NMSQT for national merit qualification.

-At Compass, we have been building out our digital testing platform for years.
-We are proud to share our Digital PSAT and SAT practice tests with students at our partner schools across the country.
+At Compass, we have been building out our digital testing platform for years, and we are proud to share our digital, adaptive PSAT practice test with partner schools across the country.

 How it Works